Shirley Julian: Career

 Staschen divorced Valentine Julien and then married Al Podesta, a fellow pacifist and manual laborer.
 The couple supported conscientious objection to World War II.
 During the war years Staschen took care of her child and worked as a commercial photographer.

 Towards the end of the war Staschen divorced Al Podesta and married Frank Triest (who she would eventually divorce).

 Staschen has participated in two interviews for oral histories.
 She was interviewed in 1964 for part of the Archives of American Art's New Deal and the Arts project.
 She was interviewed again at the end of her life for the Regional Oral History Office of the Bancroft Library at the University of California.
 The interview became the major part of 1997 publication A Life on the First Waves of Radical Bohemianism in San Francisco.

+Collections

-Staschen's work (under the name Shirley Julian) is in the collection of the Art Institute of Chicago, the Berkeley Art Museum and Pacific Film Archive, the Krannert Art Museum, the Metropolitan Museum of Art, the Museum of Modern Art, and the Fine Arts Museums of San Francisco.
+Her work (under the name Shirley Julian) is in the collection of the Art Institute of Chicago, the Berkeley Art Museum and Pacific Film Archive, the Krannert Art Museum, the Metropolitan Museum of Art, the Museum of Modern Art, and the Fine Arts Museums of San Francisco.